statisticalbiotechnology/dsbook/dsbook/network/pathway.md

 GSEA works by calculating an **enrichment score (ES)**, which quantifies the maximnal differences between the observed and expected cumulative distributions of gene ranks of the genes in a pathway; i.e. how unevenly distributed the genes from the gene set of interest appear in the list of all genes.
 Starting at the top of the ranked gene list, an enrichment score is computed by walking down the list, increasing when a gene is in the gene set and decreasing otherwise.
 I.e. it reflects how many genes encountered as compared to what you would expect if they were uniformly distributed among the genes.

 Here is an illustration of the enrichment score.
-We generate a normal-distributed dataset of 30 samples covering 130 genes.
-We also include 30 genes that are from two pathway, that we simulate as "regulated" i.e. an additional random offset between the "Healthy" and the "Sick" samples, but in oposite direction.
-GSEA ranks the data and displays the position of the genes in the pathway as colored vertical lines among the genes not in the pathway, which are shown as white lines.
-If the colored vertical lines were evenly distributed the enrichment of the pathway genes would be zero, however, we devised the test in such a way that the colored vertical lines are more to the left of the distribution.
-This results in an increased enrichment score for the low ranked genes.
+We generate a normally-distributed dataset of 30 samples covering 130 genes, of which 100 form an unregulated background and the remaining 30 belong to two pathways of 15 genes each.
+The pathway genes are simulated as "regulated", i.e. given an additional random offset between the "Healthy" and the "Sick" samples, but in opposite directions for the two pathways.
+GSEA ranks the data and displays the position of the genes of a pathway as colored vertical lines among the remaining genes.
+If the colored vertical lines were evenly distributed, the enrichment of the pathway genes would be close to zero.
+However, we devised the test so that the two pathways are shifted in opposite directions: the genes of one pathway fall preferentially at the top (left) of the ranked list, driving the running sum upwards and giving a large positive enrichment score, while the genes of the other fall preferentially at the bottom (right), giving a large negative enrichment score.

 ```{code-cell}
 :tags: [hide-input]